nSedrickm/nsedrickm/README.md

 ## Connect with me

-While you're here, lets get to know each other.
-I am always happy to make new friends
+While you're here, let's get to know each other.
+I am always open to having engaging discussions

 <div>
 <a href="https://github.com/nsedrickm" target="_blank">